Terry Allen (Real

 between 1984 and 1987.
 During the last part of his TMA stint, the station was "Classic Rock, Roll & Soul".

-Now is Program Director of Cumulus Media's Classic Hits
+Was Program Director of Cumulus Media's Classic Hits

 WJJK

-in Indianapolis using the name "Steve Cannon".
+in Indianapolis using the name "Steve Cannon" until March 2013.

 Audio Available!